-In 2003, the University of Rhode Island, in cooperation with RIDOH and other state and federal agencies, assessed the threats within the watersheds of Newport Water's water supply sources.
+Some people may be more vulnerable to contaminants in drinking water than the general population.
+Immunocompromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, persons who have HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
+These people should seek advice about drinking RIDOH and other state and federal agencies, assessed the threats within the watersheds of Newport Water's water supply sources.
 The assessment found that our water sources on Aquidneck Island and in Little Compton and Tiverton are moderately susceptible to contamination.
 Monitoring and protection efforts are especially important to assure continued water quality.
 Newport Water updated the 2003 Assessment in 2010.
 The complete Source Water Assessment Report is available at our office at 70 Halsey Street.